Not to fret! I don’t mean ‘hang’ literally. All is well in Kigali, this is just a humble contribution to an ongoing societal conversation.

 How many young people joined the struggle because of our music, how many people love this country because of its poetry, its culture and history?
 We aren’t perfect, me in particular.
 We err, often.
 But how we are dealt with in our erring is what defines an empathic city and one that is not.
 No one said we shouldn’t be held accountable.
 We said ‘HOW’.

 There is great value in holding everyone accountable, including the greatest among us – and I have referred to it in the past.
 However, laws aren’t the only thing that guides society: culture, empathy are equally important.
-Arresting the generals is important but respecting elders is too.
+Arresting generals is important but respecting elders is too.
 Because I got to a venue earlier, gives me the right to be seated and be served first.
 But if an elder comes, I may stand up, let them seat, and let them be served before me – not by virtue of the law, but by virtue of another, equally important value, which is respect of elders.

 I look up to Rwandan philosophers.
 Humiliating them is humiliating me, it is humiliating millions of people; more importantly, it is humiliating yourself, Kigali.

 In his theory: ‘Discipline and punish’, philosopher Michel Foucault analyses the social and theoretical mechanisms behind the birth of the penal system.
-He argues, by reverse psychology, that we should create a more humanitarian penal system, one that is more rehabilitative than punitive.
+He argues that we should create a more humanitarian penal system, one that is more rehabilitative than punitive.
 His predecessor Jeremy Bentham had studied the ‘Panopticon’: a disciplinary concept brought to life in the form of a central observation tower, placed within a circle of prison cells.
 From the tower, a guard can see every cell and inmate but the inmates can’t see into the tower.
 Prisoners will never know whether or not they are being watched.

 Kigali is not, and should never be a Panopticon.
 We live in it with abandon, with freedom.
 There are rules to be observed, and as typical civilians, at times we break them.
 We accept to be held accountable then, but the media should never be misused to give us the impression that we are being watched.